michaeljecmen/traderbot/README.md

 - hardware? run on little raspberry pi or something
 - flash green when profit? good jingle vs bad jingle? rerun the main script every 24hr

+consider switching to TDA with robin_stocks 2.0.0 if accounts get flagged, TDA has a public api and is more lenient I believe